• Skip to main navigation

 Realm of Darkness

-- There’s something about abandoned asylums that will forever give you the creeps.
+• There’s something about abandoned asylums that will forever give you the creeps.
 The story behind this haunted house will, too.
 Realm of Darkness began as an asylum for the insane in 1990.
 With strange experiments and hokey doctors, Realm of Darkness crumbled during an explosion caused by one of the experiments.
-Get lost in this story, where you’re looking for shelter and find only evil.
+Get lost in this story, where you seek shelter and find only evil.

 Slaughter House